Live Rain Radar for Phuket

 Wet season (May–October)

-The southwest monsoon brings prolonged heavy rainfall, often exceeding 300 mm per month from August to October.
-Western beaches (Patong, Kata, Karon) experience large swells and hazardous rip currents.
-Afternoon storms are almost daily, sometimes lasting several hours.
+Southwest monsoon drives sustained heavy rainfall, often exceeding 300 mm per month from August–October.
+Western beaches (Patong, Kata, Karon) face large swells and dangerous rip currents.
+Afternoon storms are near-daily occurrences, sometimes lasting several hours.

 Transition months (November, April)

-In November, the seas begin to calm as the southwest monsoon withdraws.
-April sees rising heat and humidity ahead of the monsoon’s arrival, with occasional thunderstorms.
+November sees seas calming as the southwest monsoon retreats.
+April brings building heat and humidity before monsoon onset, with occasional thunderstorms.

 Dry season (December–March)

-The northeast monsoon keeps skies clear and seas calm.
+Northeast monsoon keeps skies clear and seas calm.
 Rainfall drops below 50 mm per month.
-This is peak tourist season, offering ideal beach and diving conditions.
+This is high tourist season with ideal beach and diving conditions.

 Latest Release